War of 1863: Battle of Coatepeque

-In 1862, Carrera began plans to topple Barrios from power and instal a conservative as president.
+In 1862, Carrera began plans to topple Barrios from power and install a conservative as president.
 On 13 February 1863, Carrera invaded El Salvador.
 He took control of the settlements of Ahuachapán, Chalchuapa, and Santa Ana, later establishing a headquarters in Jesús de los Milagros de Coatepeque.

 On 22 February, the Salvadorans, led by Barrios, entrenched themselves in the town of Coatepeque and prepared for battle.
 After two days of battle, the Salvadorans won and forced the Guatemalans to retreat.

 Siege of San Salvador

 After his initial defeat, Carrera invaded El Salvador a second time on 19 June 1863.
 During the invasion, many Salvadorans deserted and either refused to take part in the war or joined the Guatemalans, most notably general Santiago González who served under Barrios during the Battle of Coatepeque.
 Salvadoran conservative politicians, such as Francisco Dueñas, also supported the Guatemalans.

 On 30 September, he began a siege of the Salvadoran capital city, San Salvador.
 Carrera ordered a cease fire from San Salvador to submit, and after a month of being sieged, the capital fell on 26 October.
 Barrios fled the city and went east to San Miguel, after which, Dueñas was declared President of El Salvador.
 The fall of San Salvador marked the end of the war.